 Bobby has been painstakingly and lovingly restoring his history-making late 40's through late 50's racebikes, this is a truly unique situation and the bikes are not just racebikes, they ARE record breaking, in some cases the only ones of their kind in existence!
 They are drop-dead gorgeous, meticulously exact in every detail and are becoming the most rare and sought-after additions to museums and collectors around the world in select motorcycle auctions such as Bonhams' and MidAmerica.
 To inquire about what Bobby has still available or what is in his garage being prepared for auction, contact us here.
 Once he sells one, it is gone forever, there are no reproductions, no copies, my Dad wishes to keep the integrity of his legacy this way and to the collector, it means Bobby's bikes, when available will not be found anywhere at any other time and are exquisitely rare.

-2013 will be the 60th anniversary of Bobby's history-making race at Pomona.
+2013 marked the 60th anniversary of Bobby's history-making race at Pomona.

 In 1953, when other boys were dreaming of the day they could get their licenses or even shave, for Heaven's sake, my Dad was blowing the doors off both hot-rods, and men 5 - 10 years older than he was on a full-size motorcycle.
 You might be reading this saying, "C'mon, Ava, where's the proof, that was a long time ago, there's no way they'd let a Jr. High age kid race!"
 I restored a film strip of pictures from that historic day, I don't want to spoil the fun, click here to see the slideshow for yourself!